 - Orientation fees

-- Late fees (late payment, late program filing, late registration, late change of program, etc.)
+- Late fees (late payment, late registration, late enrollment verification, etc.)

 - Deferred payment fees